 The crisis and the World Wars

 The Four Freedoms were inspired, by the singing of the Atlantic Charter.
-He thought the charter was composed to noble for an average American to understand.
+He thought the charter was composed too noble for an average American to understand, thus he wanted to make it simpler.
 He wanted to bring the message closer to the people with everyday tasks and moments, they experienced as only he could.

 The four piece series – Freedom of speech, Freedom from fear, Freedom from want and Freedom to worship – became a symbol and icon of America during WW2.
 It shows people everyday people in such a way that Norman crossed the bridge between incomprehensibility and created a greater connection between the viewer and the image itself.
 Norman offered the painting to the office of war information for free but they wouldn’t take them, stating the illustrators aren’t real artist.
 His savior was the Saturday Evening Post that printed his illustrations on bigger formats ready for framing and enclosed them in their publications.

 During the war Norman kept painting for the Saturday Evening Post but from then on his experience from the Four Freedoms echoed in his works.
 One of his most important works is the cover illustration Rosie The Riveter.
 Rosie wasn’t a new concept and has been done before by other illustrators for a couple of years but Norman succeeded in elevating the figure to such a height, that she is still used as a the most important symbol of the women’s work force all around the world more than 70 years later.

 With this work he honored the women that took on the jobs of men were serving in the war.
 There is a half hidden halo of wire above Rosie’s head that clearly represents the importance and gratitude towards women that played their part in the war effort.
 She is standing on a copy Hitlers book Mein Kampf, symbolizing the domination and power.
 The woman is portrayed very stocky and muscled, that symbolizes her independence and strength.

 Photos start to take over